 Problem: Many potential hosts don't know homestay tourism is an option for their village.

-Solution: Marketing and community outreach through Nepal Tourism Board, trekking associations, and local NGOs.
+Solution: Marketing and community outreach through Nepal Tourism Board, trekking associations, and local NGOs can spread awareness about homestay opportunities.

 What you can do: Share information about successful homestays with communities you visit.